-Courage.
-Shown in Many Ways in Gonzaga's New Commercial
+Courage Shown in Many Ways in Gonzaga's Brand Commercial

-Meet the students featured in the final seconds of Gonzaga's new brand commercial, "Hands," and see how they're raising their hands for what they believe in.
+Meet the students featured in the final seconds of Gonzaga's brand commercial "Hands" and see how they're raising their hands for what they believe in.

 Pictured above: Gonzaga students featured in the "Hands" commercial released March 2022 (L-R): Zenaye Brown ('24), Miguel Acosta-Loza ('23), Braden Bell ('23), Katrina Wagner ('23).

 We’ve all been there.
 We’ve raised our hands before.
 It can be awkward, maybe even a bit uncomfortable.
 But raising your hand is about exemplifying courage.
 Offering a solution, a helping hand, or just simply being the one who goes first is at times, a tall task.

 Meet Zen Brown (‘24).
 Besides working toward a bachelor’s degree in sociology, Brown is also a programming intern with Unity Multicultural Education Center (UMEC).
 With UMEC, Brown has assisted with equity-driven events, like one titled Confronting Labels.
 Brown saw a challenge and was unafraid to work toward a solution.
 “From the moment I entered GU in fall 2020, I realized that there was a dire need to confront the ongoing issue of mislabeling here on the campus of the LGBTQ and BIPOC community.”
 Confronting Labels focused on teaching students and professors the impact of mislabeling a person and how we can go about asking someone their preferred label.
 “UMEC has opened so many doors for me.
 It gave me the opportunity to find my best self in the work that I love surrounded by like-minded people.”

 Some Zags are focused on raising their hands in more ways than one.